dragonexpert/pokemonmastersbot/README.md

 Current commands:
 - help: lists all commands you have access to
 - help [commandName]: Gives information about the command
 - view [name|pokemon]: Pulls up the information for the sync pair.
+Type mega before the Pokemon name to get the info for the mega evolution.
 - search [parameters]: Searches for all sync pairs matching the criteria.
 Currently supports: type [TypeHere], ex, mega, dynamax, pokefair, masterfair, f2p, [statname] [value].
 - getcookie [Lucky Skill]: States which lucky cookies can give you the desired skill.
 - contribute: Sends a link to this repository.